SFBD Flow: A Continuous-Optimization Framework for Training Diffusion Models with Noisy Samples: EMPIRICAL STUDY

 We compare OSFBD-AMB with representative models for training on noisy images, as summarized in \cref{tb:performance_compare}.
 EMDiff~\citep{BaiWCS2024} uses a diffusion-based EM algorithm for inverse problems.
 TweedieDiff~\citep{DarasDD2024} applies the original consistency loss from \cref{eq:consistency_loss} and is pretrained on clean data.
 TweedieDiff+~\citep{DarasCD25} adopts the same pretraining as OSFBD-AMB, followed by joint training with a simplified consistency objective.
 SFBD~\citep{LuWY2025} is the original algorithm requring iteratively finetuning.

 \textbf{Benchmark}.
 Following the setup of \citet{BaiWCS2024, LuWY2025}, we use 50 clean samples along with data corrupted Gaussian noise ($\sigma = 0.2$), with the same clean set across all experiments.
 For reference, we also report results for models trained on fully clean data ($\sigma = 0$).
-As shown in \cref{tb:performance_compare}, OSFBD-AMB consistently outperforms all baselines, producing significantly higher-quality images.
+As shown in \cref{tb:performance_compare}, OSFBD-AMB with fixed and adaptive $\gamma$ consistently outperforms all baselines, producing significantly higher-quality images.
 Notably, it even surpasses DDPM and DDIM trained exclusively on clean samples on both datasets.

-To further assess the capacity of OSFBD-AMB, we evaluate it under additional dataset configurations in \cref{tb:performance_compare_addition}, alongside the two strongest baselines: TweedieDiff+ and SFBD.
-OSFBD-AMB consistently outperforms TweedieDiff+ and matches SFBD in most settings, except for one challenging CelebA case with very limited clean data and high noise ($\sigma$).
-We discuss this further below.
+To further evaluate OSFBD-AMB, we test it under additional dataset configurations (\cref{tb:performance_compare_addition}) against the two strongest baselines, TweedieDiff+ and SFBD.
+With fixed $\gamma$, OSFBD-AMB consistently outperforms TweedieDiff+ and matches SFBD in most cases, except on a challenging CelebA setting with scarce clean data and high noise ($\sigma$).
+The adaptive $\gamma$ variant delivers consistently superior performance.

-\textbf{OSFBD-AMB vs SFBD.} The results in \cref{tb:performance_compare} and \cref{tb:performance_compare_addition} suggest that SFBD performs better in settings with very limited clean data and high noise.
-To further examine this, we compare SFBD and OSFBD-AMB on CIFAR-10 under the same combinations of clean sample ratios and noise levels, following the original SFBD setup~\citep{LuWY2025} (see \cref{fig:ablation_cifar10}a and b).
-Similar trends are observed as in CelebA.

-Specifically, both methods perform comparably when a moderate amount of clean data is available.
-Under low noise and limited clean data, OSFBD-AMB outperforms SFBD -- likely due to ASM loss during pretraining and smoother updates of the target distribution $p^{k, \gamma}$, which help mitigate overfitting, a known issue in SFBD on small datasets~\citep{LuWY2025}.
-However, at high noise levels, denoising requires more backward SDE steps, amplifying errors from imperfect training.
-In such cases, more accurate score estimation is needed and would require a prohibitively large number of gradient steps $m$, making SFBD a more stable and effective choice.
-Notably, even SFBD yields high FID in these settings, indicating that the task remains difficult and potentially unsuitable for practical deployment.
+\textbf{OSFBD-AMB vs SFBD.} Results in \cref{tb:performance_compare,tb:performance_compare_addition} show that SFBD can outperform fixed-$\gamma$ OSFBD-AMB in cases with very limited clean data and high noise.
+To probe this further, we compare SFBD and OSFBD-AMB on CIFAR-10 across the same clean-data ratios and noise levels used in the original SFBD setup~\citep{LuWY2025} (see \cref{fig:ablation_cifar10}a,b).
+Specifically, when a moderate amount of clean data is available, the two methods perform comparably.
+Under low noise and scarce clean data, OSFBD-AMB outperforms SFBD, likely due to ambient-based pretraining and smoother updates of $p^{k,\gamma}$, which mitigate the overfitting issues noted in SFBD on small datasets~\citep{LuWY2025}.
+At high noise levels, however, denoising requires more backward SDE steps, compounding errors from imperfect training.
+In this regime, accurate score estimation becomes critical and demands many more gradient steps $m$ for fixed-$\gamma$ OSFBD-AMB, making SFBD more stable and effective.
+By contrast, adaptive-$\gamma$ OSFBD-AMB tracks estimation quality and dynamically adjusts step size, alleviating imperfect training and yielding the superior performance seen in \cref{tb:performance_compare,tb:performance_compare_addition}.